w3f/Grants-Program/applications/dot-ring.md

 ## Project Overview

-Implementing Open-Source Libraries for Bandersnatch Elliptic Curve, VRF and Ring Proofs in Python.
+Implementing a Open-Source Library for Bandersnatch Elliptic Curve, VRF and Ring Proofs in Python.

 #### Brief